Vietnamese Chicken Porridge (Chao Ga)

 Instructions

-5. Ladle porridge into individual bowls.
+7. Serve: Ladle porridge into individual bowls.
 Top with slices of hand-shredded chicken.
 Garnish the bowl with fried shallots, a dash of freshly ground black pepper, and thinly sliced cilantro/green onions.
-Serve with a side of Vietnamese coriander (Rau Răm) and bean sprouts (optional).
+Serve with a side of Vietnamese coriander (Rau Răm), bean sprouts, and dipping sauce.

 Notes